intel/dffml/docs/contributing/gsoc/2021/index.rst

 See the milestones prefixed with "GSoC 2021" https://github.com/intel/dffml/milestones?direction=desc&sort=due_date&state=open

-Please see the: doc:`/contributing/gsoc/rubric` page for the project proposal grading rubric.
+Please see the :doc:`/contributing/gsoc/rubric` page for the project proposal grading rubric.

 Contacting the DFFML team